swcarpentry/shell-novice/_episodes/03-create.md

 > or another non-alphanumeric character, you should surround the name in quotes (`""`).
 {: .callout}

+> ## What's In A Name?
+>
+> You may have noticed that all of Nelle's files' names are "something dot
+> something", and in this part of the lesson, we will mostly use the extension
+> `.txt`.
+This is just a convention: we can call a file `mythesis` or
+> almost anything else we want.
+However, most people use two-part names
+> most of the time to help them (and their programs) tell different kinds
+> of files apart.
+The second part of such a name is called the
+> **filename extension**, and indicates
+> what type of data the file holds: `.txt` signals a plain text file, `.pdf`
+> indicates a PDF document, `.cfg` is a configuration file full of parameters
+> for some program or other, `.png` is a PNG image, and so on.
+>
+> This is just a convention, albeit an important one.
+Files contain
+> bytes: it's up to us and our programs to interpret those bytes
+> according to the rules for plain text files, PDF documents, configuration
+> files, images, and so on.
+>
+> Naming a PNG image of a whale as `whale.mp3` doesn't somehow
+> magically turn it into a recording of whalesong, though it *might*
+> cause the operating system to try to open it with a music player
+> when someone double-clicks it.
+{: .callout}

 Let's create a new directory called `thesis` using the command `mkdir thesis` (which has no output):